Skip to main content

 Lecturer/Supervisor of Elementary Education

-Rusty Bresser received a B.A. in Anthropology from UCSD in 1978 and his M.A. degree in Curriculum Design at UCSD in 2001.
-In addition, he received his Multiple Subjects Teaching Credential through Education Studies in 1979 and three years later, earned a specialist LH Credential from UCSD.
-Rusty was a classroom teacher (grades K-8) for over 20 years; first at the Children's School in San Diego, then for the Oceanside Unified School District.
-He was a science instructor for UCSD Extension for five years.
+Rusty Bresser received a B.A. in Anthropology from UC San Diego in 1978 and an M.A. in Curriculum Design from UC San Diego in 2001.
+He also earned his Multiple Subject Teaching Credential through Education Studies in 1979 and, three years later, his Specialist LH Credential from UC San Diego.
+Rusty was a classroom teacher for more than 20 years, teaching grades K–8, first at The Children's School in San Diego and then in the Oceanside Unified School District.
+He was also a science instructor for UC San Diego Extension for five years.

 Rusty is the author of Math and Literature, Grades 4-6, and co-author of Developing Number Sense, Grades 3-6, Mini-lessons for Math Practice Grades K-2 , Mini-lessons for Math Practice, Grades 3-5, and Supporting English Language Learners in Math Class, Grades K-2 and 3-5, all Math Solutions Publications.